OSS-MLOPS-PLATFORM/oss-mlops-platform/applications/integration/documentation/integration-setup.md

 ### GPUs

-If your VM has access to GPUs, they can be [setup](gpu-setup.md) for Docker and KinD
+If your VM has access to GPUs, they can be [setup](gpu-setup.md) for Docker and KinD.

 ### OSS